ipython/ipython/docs/source/interactive/python-ipython-diff.rst

        ...: print $months[0];

-Each of these construct is compile by IPython into valid python code and will do most of the time what you expect it will do.
+Each of these construct is compiled by IPython into valid python code and will do most of the time what you expect it will do.
 Let see each of these example in more detail.